PRBonn/SHINE_mapping/README.md

 The results will be stored with your experiment name with the starting timestamp in the `output_root` directory as what you set in the config file.
 You can find the reconstructed mesh (`*.ply` format) and optimized model in `mesh` and `model` folder, respectively.

-For batch processing based mapping, use:
+For mapping based on offline batch processing, use:
 ```
 python shine_batch.py ./config/maicity/maicity_batch.yaml
 ```